 For accommodation, Trivago and Hotel Tonight cover hotels whilst airbnb or Roomer can deliver private accommodation options.
 Read more on Airbnb here or simply follow our referral link.
-Remember there is huge variation on pricing across these sites, so we’d suggest using at least two to compare options, as well as checking pricing with the supplier directly.
+Remember there is a huge variation on pricing across these sites, so we’d suggest using at least two to compare options, as well as checking pricing with the supplier directly.

-There are a multitude of apps out there that you can use when planning and embarking on a trip, and all of the above are free.
+There is a multitude of apps out there that you can use when planning and embarking on a trip, and all of the above are free.
 What we love is the fact that these apps can help you avoid common pitfalls of travel and make life so much easier through the sharing of knowledge.